Monte Sant'Angelo massacre

-The Arcevia Resistance
+Arcevia resistance

-Contribution of the Population to the Partisan Struggle
+Contribution of the population to the partisan struggle

 About 2500 citizens of Arcevia were called to arms in the last world conflict.
 Of these, 150 did not return, either killed in combat on various fronts or missing.
-The topic, however, that we wish to address and document from this historical period is the contribution of the people of Arcevia to the National Liberation War, which certainly represents one of the most glorious pages of its history.

-Following the general disbandment of the Italian army after the declaration of armistice by the Badoglio government on September 8, 1943, most of the military personnel serving in the metropolitan territory returned to their homes, despite the German occupation authorities having posted notices with death threats against those who deserted.
+Following the general disbandment of the Italian army after the declaration of armistice by the Badoglio government on 8 September 1943, most of the military personnel serving in the metropolitan territory returned to their homes, despite the German occupation authorities having posted notices with death threats against those who deserted.
 Many young people, tired of the war whose aims they had never shared and moved by aversion to the German occupiers, preferred to join the Partisan formations that were being established.
-Dozens of foreign prisoners, especially Yugoslavs, who had escaped after September 8 from the Renicci internment camp, reached our territory on foot and found hospitality with some families.
+Dozens of foreign prisoners, especially Yugoslavs, who had escaped after 8 September from the Renicci internment camp, reached our territory on foot and found hospitality with some families.
 Many of these prisoners then went on to join the partisan formations in the mountains.
-If the cities of Arcevia and Ribnica (in Slovenia) are united by a Friendship Pact, officially consecrated in the twinning of 1972, it is precisely due to the partisan struggle waged together against the common Nazi-Fascist enemy and for the same ideals of freedom, social justice, and peace.
+If the cities of Arcevia and Ribnica (in Slovenia) are united by a Friendship Pact, officially consecrated in the twinning of 1972, it is precisely due to the partisan struggle waged together against the common Nazi-Fascist enemy and for the same ideals of freedom, social justice and peace.

 Certainly, both the mountainous nature of this territory, mainly covered with oak and pine woods, and above all the patriotic and progressive traditions rooted in the population, dating back to the first Risorgimento and the years immediately following the end of the First World War, favored the rise and development of the partisan struggle.
 These sentiments of patriotism and political emancipation remained dormant, but not erased from the conscience of the people of Arcevia during the twenty years of fascism.
 It was precisely these characteristics that determined the full adherence of a large part of the population, and in particular of the peasants, to the struggle for National Liberation.